 Surgical treatment of a torn ACL usually involves arthroscopy, where a small camera is inserted into the knee through a small incision and connected to a video monitor in the operating room.
 Your surgeon will use the camera to repair the damaged ACL with tissue from another part of the body – generally a tendon from the knee or hamstring, or from a cadaver.
 Choosing to use your own tissue or a cadaveric tissue graft is something you should discuss with your orthopedic surgeon, as there are pros and cons to each option.
 After the torn ACL is replaced with new tissue, it will develop into a ligament over time.

-ACL and MCL recovery
+ACL and MCL recovery process

 Once your range of motion returns to normal and you are able to walk and bear weight without a limp, your doctor will usually allow a gradual and progressive return to activities.
 This might look like starting with jogging and slowly progressing to sprinting over time.
 You may need to continue to wear a knee brace during physical activity depending on the severity of your injury.

 ACL reconstruction surgery has a very high success rate.
 Your ACL rehabilitation plan is likely to include physical therapy, starting with a focus on returning motion to the joint and followed by strengthening exercises to protect your new ligament.
 After these steps have taken place, then you will follow a functional return to your normal physical activities.
 Generally, patients may return to sports when there is no longer any pain or swelling, typically a 4-6 month range.
 Recovery after surgery varies from patient to patient.
-It takes at least six months to fully incorporate the new ACL into your body.
+Recovery time takes at least six months to fully incorporate the new ACL into your body.

 ACL and MCL injuries are extremely common and often quite painful.
 The best thing you can do for a speedy recovery is to visit your doctor immediately following a knee injury to develop a treatment plan that works for you and your lifestyle.